0x5h4q/0x5h4q.github.io/_posts/2026-06-24-htb-wingdata-writeup.md

 ## What Did We Learn?

 **1. Page footers leak version numbers**
 Wing FTP displayed its exact version on the login page.
 That one string led directly to the right exploit with no guessing.
-Always read the full page — headers, footers, comments, meta tags.
+Always read the full page;headers, footers, comments, meta tags.

 **2. Enumerate from where you land**
 We were already in `/opt/wftpserver`.
 The `Data/` folder was right there.
-Proper enumeration of the application's own directory structure found the credentials naturally — no guessing, no prior knowledge of the path required.
+Proper enumeration of the application's own directory structure found the credentials naturally not guessing, no prior knowledge of the path required.
 Work with what the filesystem shows you.

 **3. Quote issues in injections need simpler payloads**
 Bash reverse shells with nested quotes broke the Lua injection context. `nc -e /bin/bash` has no quoting complexity and worked cleanly.
 When a payload fails due to character handling, simplify before assuming the vulnerability doesn't work.

 **4. Custom hash formats need the right Hashcat mode**
 Mode 1400 is raw SHA256.
-Mode 1410 is SHA256 with a salt — Wing FTP specifically uses `:WingFTP` as the salt.
+Mode 1410 is SHA256 with a salt.
+Wing FTP specifically uses `:WingFTP` as the salt.
 Using the wrong mode wastes time and gives false negatives.
 When a hash doesn't crack on common modes, look up the application's specific format before assuming the password isn't in the wordlist.

 **5. Sudo wildcards are dangerous**
 `restore_backup_clients.py *` with NOPASSWD means we control the arguments.
 Even if we couldn't modify the script itself, the wildcard let us point it at a malicious archive.
 Wildcards in sudo rules deserve scrutiny every time.